Polymetal International plc: Proposed divestment of Polymetal Group's Russian business and notice of General Meeting

 The Transaction with the Purchaser includes several important provisions that go a long way to meet the Company's goals of achieving a quick, clean and sanctions-compliant exit from its Russian operations in a manner which assures the commercial efficiency of processing Kyzyl concentrate into gold dore bars.
 In particular:

+-- The Company has provided the Purchaser with title and capacity warranties only, thus minimizing anyexposure to potential warranty claims.

+-- The Transaction Agreements comply, and performance thereof will comply, with all Sanctions Laws andRussian Sanctions, and the Purchaser is not subject to any sanctions.

-The Transaction values Polymetal Russia at 5.3x EV/EBITDA based on Adjusted EBITDA of Polymetal Russia for the 12 months ended 30 June 2023 (US$694 million) and at 3.6x based on estimated FY 2023 Adjusted EBITDA (approximately US$1.0 billion[6]).
+The Transaction values Polymetal Russia at 5.3x EV/EBITDA based on Adjusted EBITDA of Polymetal Russia for the 12 months ended 30 June 2023 (USUSD694 million) and at 3.6x based on estimated FY 2023 Adjusted EBITDA (approximately USUSD1.0 billion[6]).

 Rationale for the Transaction